[1,500 words - 5 minute read]

 There are a number of solutions that Zenefits could explore to resolve this challenge.

-To show the difference in cost, I have put together an example comparing a typical small orchestra verses a large orchestra.
+To show the difference in cost, I have put together an example comparing a typical small orchestra versus a large orchestra.
 Of course, the small orchestra model still has the same number of performing musicians on stage, but they will perform far fewer concerts and have a smaller administrative staff.
 In this example, the small orchestra employs 164 people, but this is the full-time equivalent of 24 employees.
 A larger orchestra has far more of their employees working full-time.

 Zenefits has two rates.
 The Standard package costs $5 per employee per month, and the Advanced package, which includes the more useful offerings such as Time-off Tracking and Compliance Assistance, costs $9 per month per employee.
 Using the employee numbers in the table above, the difference in cost soon becomes apparent.
 I have compared the cost of the current Zenefits packages to my proposal No.2 above.